rydmike/flex_color_picker/README.md

 > can change most API settings.
 It also shows each API name and current value in a tooltip for
 > each control.
 >
 > More new features may still come before first 2.0.0 stable release.
+A minimum requirement for releasing stable
+> version 2 is an update of this documentation.
 >

 ### The different types of available color pickers are